+an opposite-sex civil partner (other than because of converting a marriage into a civil partnership – England & Wales only – see (d) above) dies with an entitlement to a GMP, the surviving opposite-sex civil partner is entitled to half of that part of the deceased basic GMP (including increments) built up after 5 April 1988 (‘Post 88 GMP’).
+Except where the member died on or after their GMP age, in which case the survivor is also entitled to half of the post 88 increases [s.59(5ZA), s.59(5ZB)(c) and s.59(5ZC)(b) and s.17(2)(c) and s.17(4) PSA 1993].

+a same-sex civil partner (other than because of converting a marriage into a civil partnership – England & Wales only – see (d) above) dies is entitled to half of that part of the deceased basic GMP (including increments) built up after 5 April 1988 (‘Post 88 GMP’).
+Except where the member died on or after 13 March 2014 and on or after their GMP age, in which case the survivor is also entitled to half of the post 88 increases [s.59(5ZA), s.59(5ZB)(c) and s.59(5ZC)(b) and s.17(2)(c) and s.17(4) PSA 1993].

-The effective date of a survivor’s GMP can be either the day after the scheme member’s date of death or the same as that of the deceased scheme member.
-If the deceased scheme member:
+The effective date of a survivor’s GMP can be either the day after the member’s date of death or the same as that of the deceased member.
+If the deceased member:

-initially took payment of their benefits before 24 July 1990 or died before GMP age the effective date of the survivor’s GMP for:
+initially took payment of their benefits before 24 July 1990 or initially took payment of their benefits on or after 24 July 1990 and died before GMP age the effective date of the survivor’s GMP for:

-the widow or widower of an opposite sex marriage, or
+the survivor of an opposite sex marriage, or

 the surviving spouse of a deceased member where the deceased member was a man or woman by virtue of a full gender recognition certificate having been issued under the Gender Recognition Act 2004 and the marriage of the deceased and the surviving spouse occurred before the time when the certificate was issued

+England & Wales only – a surviving civil partner, where the civil partnership was for formed as a result of converting a marriage into a civil partnership

-will be the day after the scheme member’s date of death,
+will be the day after the member’s date of death,

-initially took payment of their benefits on or after 24 July 1990 and died after GMP age the effective date of the survivor’s GMP for:
+initially took payment of their benefits on or after 24 July 1990 and died on or after GMP age the effective date of the survivor’s GMP for:

 the widow or widower of an opposite sex marriage, or

 the surviving spouse of a deceased member where the deceased member was a man or woman by virtue of a full gender recognition certificate having been issued under the Gender Recognition Act 2004 and the marriage of the deceased and the surviving spouse occurred before the time when the certificate was issued

+England & Wales only – a surviving civil partner, where the civil partnership was for formed as a result of converting a marriage into a civil partnership

-will be the same as the scheme member’s GMP date,
+will be the same as the member’s GMP date,

-initially took payment of their benefits before 13 March 2014 (England and Wales) or 16 December 2014 (Scotland) or died before GMP age the effective date of the survivor’s GMP for:
+died before GMP age, the effective date of the survivor’s GMP for:

-i) the survivor of a same sex marriage (other than one falling in (b) in either of the first two bullet points above)
+i) the survivor of a same sex marriage (other than one falling in (1)(b) or (2)(b) above)

-ii) the survivor of a civil partnership
+ii) the survivor of an opposite-sex civil partnership (other than one in England or Wales falling in (1)(c) or (2)(c) above)

-will be the day after the scheme member’s date of death,
+will be the day after the member’s date of death,